qaswarh/ACI-automation-with-Ansible/README.md

 Procedure
 ---------
-[Setup](https://developer.cisco.com/learning/modules/ansible-aci-intro/aci_ansible_part1/step/1) your windows computer if you don't have MACbook
+[Setup](https://developer.cisco.com/learning/modules/ansible-aci-intro/aci_ansible_part1/step/1) your windows computer if you don't have MAC book

 Install CentOS on Virtual Box or Hypervisor you like

-[Clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet, modify any file either as per YAML in this repository or as per your need.
+[Clone](https://github.com/CiscoDevNet/aci_ansible_learning_labs_code_samples) the sample files from CiscoDevNet, modify any file either as per YAML playbook in this repository or as per your need.

-Run
+Run ansible-paybook to see the same or similar results as below

 ![image](https://user-images.githubusercontent.com/47313728/76161863-9c5f4f00-60f4-11ea-995b-9c1fd51ebe3d.png)